More Currier

 me thereunto especially moveing doe make

-use to aske demand levy recover and receive of John Wright of Maryland
+only use to aske demand levy recover and receive of John Wright of

-Chattells Comodities merchandize dues and demands whatsoever which now
+goods Chattells Comodities merchandize dues and demands whatsoever

-the said John Wright by any manner of wayes or meanes whatsoever and
+from the said John Wright by any manner of wayes or meanes

-or any part thereof to sue arrest attach implead imprison and condemne
+same or any part thereof to sue arrest attach implead imprison and

 and prose- [p.
 97]